 We climbed higher in the pyramid, euphoric and laughing.

-We felt like kids playing explorer, only here we were in real life, climbing through a pyramids passageway that leads to the tomb of an ancient Egyptian pharaoh named Khufu.
+We felt like kids playing explorer only here we were in real life climbing through a pyramids passageway.
+A passage that led to the tomb of an ancient Egyptian pharaoh named Khufu.
 No imagination necessary.
 It was an incredible moment.
 We climbed for quite a while it seemed, and eventually emerged into a large dimly lit burial chamber.
 The sarcophagus sat at the far end, but other than the other visitors it was the only thing in the room.
 We stood there for a while whispering to each other about how overwhelmed we were with the whole experience.
 We were standing in the Great Pyramid.
 The last and oldest of the Ancient Seven Wonders of the World.

 I don’t think Shakespeare could explain the feeling.
 I mean he could, and he’d probably do it beautifully.
 But not in a way that you could truly appreciate the magnitude of the experience.

-There are moments of your life that impact you so deeply that a highly skilled psychologist couldn’t map all of the ripple effects.
+There are moments in life that impact you so deeply, a highly skilled psychologist couldn’t map all of the ripple effects.
 I felt different somehow.
-The climb back down was much quieter.
-We were each lost in our own thoughts.
-We defintely weren’t in any rush to leave.
-We still had a lot to see and camels to ride but it was a moment to be savored.
+The climb back down was much quieter, each of us lost in our own thoughts.
+We definitely weren’t in any rush to leave.
+There was still a lot to see and we had camels to ride.
+But it was a moment to be savored.

 Climbing back down the pyramid we just kept looking at each other and smiling.

 It had literally been a dream come true, and accomplishments like that can’t be easily expressed.
 The whole trip to Egypt had left a lasting impression, but the Great Pyramid was the highlight.
 It had been the experience of a lifetime for us.